 Your corporation's name must not be the same as, or too similar to, an existing name on the Alabama Secretary of State's records, or misleading to the public.
 The corporation's name must contain the word "corporation" or "incorporated" or an abbreviation of one of those words.

 You must reserve your corporate name before filing your Certificate of Formation.
-File a Name Reservation for Domestic Entites with the Secretary of State and pay a $10 fee ($25 for expediated processing).
-The form may be filed online using the Secretary of State Domestic Name Reservation online application or by postal mail.
-The name will be reserved for 120 days.
+File a Name Reservation Request Form for Domestic Entities with the Secretary of State.
+The form may be filed online or by postal mail.

-A free preliminary check of a name's availability can be perforemd at the Alabama Secretary of State website.
-Click on Government Records, then Business Entity Records in the drop-down listing, then search the database under Entity Name by typing in the name you would like to use for your entity.
+A free preliminary check of a name's availability can be performed at the Alabama Secretary of State website.
+Go to the Online Services page and click on the Business Entity Search link.
+Then search the database under Entity Name by typing in the name you would like to use for your entity.
 Do not complete any of the other boxes on the search page and the system will show all entities using the name or, in many cases, similar names.

-Unlike most states, the certificate is not filed with the Secretary of State.
+Unlike most states, the Certificate of Formation is not filed with the Secretary of State.
 Instead, you must file it by postal mail with the Office of the Judge of Probate in the county where the corporation's initial registered office is located.
 The Probate Court files the form and provides you with a stamped copy.
-The court then transmits the certificate to the Secretary of State along with your fee.
-The names and addresses of the probate judges for every Alabama county can be found at the Secretary of State's Judge of Probate: All Counties web page.
+The court then transmits the Certificate of Formation to the Secretary of State along with your fee.
+The names and addresses of the probate judges for every Alabama county can be found at the Secretary of State's Probate Judges webpage.

-The filing fee is $100 plus a separate Probate Court filing fee.
+The filing fee for the Certificate of Formation is $100 plus a separate Probate Court filing fee.

 The agent may be an individual residing in Alabama, an Alabama business entity, or an out-of-state business entity with an office in Alabama.
 The agent must have a physical street address in Alabama, not a post office box.
 Small corporations typically name a director or officer to serve as the initial agent.
 A different agent can always be named later.